st3v3nhunt/semantic-release-test/README.md

 ## Changes for commit testing

 * Add new feature
-* feat!: something new and breaking
+* feat!: something new and breaking\n\nBREAKING CHANGES